Variational quantum algorithm for measurement extraction from the Navier-Stokes, Einstein, Maxwell, B-type, Lin-Tsien, Camassa-Holm, DSW, H-S, KdV-B, non-homogeneous KdV, generalized KdV, KdV, translational KdV, sKdV, B-L and Airy equations: Introduction

 \subsection{Overview}

-The variational quantum algorithm (VQA) has attracted wide attention from several computational disciplines in physics, chemistry and materials science {[12]}, with recent studies demonstrating how optimizers for such algorithms can be improved and parametrized for entanglement {[17,18]}, robust encoding in molecules for chemistry computations {[1]}, various implementations for linear algebra problems {[16,20]}, variance minimization {[27]}, and the construction of quantum Gibbs states {[3]}.
-To further contribute to rapid developments, Lubasch et al in {[11]} introduce a new VQA which can be applied to solve nonlinear problems arising from various PDEs through specifications on quantum circuits, including an optimized quantum nonlinear processing unit (QNPU) for treating nonlinearities of the equation that is being solved for efficiently, in addition to randomly chosen variational parameters $\lambda, \lambda_0$ which parametrize a cost function $\mathcal{C}$ that is classically minimized.
-In turn, quantum registers prepared in circuits of polynomial depth not only require exponentially fewer parameters, but also provide ripe opportunity for the algorithm to be applied to several other nonlinear problems, some of which are presented in this article, including computational fluid dynamics problems raised by solutions to the Navier-Stokes equations, approximation of the gravitational field on different forms of matter raised by the stress-energy tensor of the Einstein field equations, distribution of electric and magnetic field interactions raised by the Maxwell equations, and wave interference, to provide a few examples.
+The variational quantum algorithm (VQA) has attracted wide attention from several computational disciplines in physics, chemistry and materials science {[13]}, with recent studies demonstrating how optimizers for such algorithms can be improved and parametrized for entanglement {[20,21]}, robust encoding in molecules for chemistry computations {[1]}, various implementations for linear algebra problems {[19,23]}, and the construction of quantum Gibbs states {[4]}.
+To further contribute to rapid developments, Lubasch et al, {[12]}, introduce a novel VQA which can be applied to solve nonlinear problems arising from various PDEs through specifications on quantum circuits, including an optimized quantum nonlinear processing unit (QNPU) for treating nonlinearities of the equation that is being solved for efficiently, in addition to randomly chosen variational parameters $\lambda$, which are randomly initialized with some starting position $\lambda_0$ in the Hilbert space, which parametrizes a cost function $\mathcal{C}$ that is classically optimized.
+For efficiently performing time evolution, quantum registers prepared in circuits of polynomial depth not only require exponentially fewer parameters, but also provide ripe opportunity for the algorithm to be applied to several other nonlinear problems, some of which are presented in this article, including computational fluid dynamics problems, wave interference and propagation, to provide a few examples.